Lynch by Inch: Suicide Note

-Lynch By Inch (Suicide Note) is the fifth studio album by American rapper Brotha Lynch Hung, released through his own Siccmade Music label on June 10, 2003 as a double album and follow-up to The Virus.
-It is his first solo album not released on Black Market Records.
+Lynch By Inch (Suicide Note) is the fifth studio album by American rapper Brotha Lynch Hung, released through his own Siccmade Muzicc label on June 10, 2003 as a double album and follow-up to The Virus.
+It is his first solo album not released on Black Market Records and remains his only independent studio album to date.

 Overview

 Lynch By Inch (Suicide Note) is the first concept album from rapper Brotha Lynch Hung.
 Inspired by the (at the time) recent passing of his mother, as noted in the accompanying booklet underneath a picture of her: "You are my inspiration."
 The album chronicles the depression and events leading up to a fictional suicide attempt by the protagonist.